-The Terms and Conditions of the Notes are, save to the extent referred to Condition 15(a) (Governing Law) in the Terms and Conditions, based on English law in effect as at the date of issue of the relevant Notes.
-No assurance can be given as to the impact of any possible judicial decision or change to English law or administrative practice after the date of issue of the relevant Notes.
+The Terms and Conditions of the Notes are governed by Belgian law in effect as at the date of issue of the relevant Notes.
+No assurance can be given as to the impact of any possible judicial decision or change to Belgian law or administrative practice after the date of issue of the relevant Notes.